evetools-dev/eve_tools/.github/pull_request_template.md

 - [ ] Closes #xxxx (Replace xxxx with the Github issue number)
-- [ ] [Tests added and passed] if fixing a bug or adding a new feature
+- [ ] Tests added and passed (if fixing a bug or adding a new feature)
+- [ ] Entry in the latest doc/source/whatsnew/vX.X.X.rst file (if fixing a bug or adding a new feature)